General Terms and Conditions of F.W. Barth & Co. GmbH

 (2) The ordering of the goods by the Purchaser (Purchaser’s offer) is considered to be a binding contractual offer.
 Unless otherwise stated in the order, we are entitled to accept this contractual offer within 14 days of its receipt by us.

-(3) Acceptance can be declared by us either in writing (e.g. by written order confirmation) or in text form (e.g. by e-mail) or by delivering the goods to the Purchaser.
+(3) The Buyer’s order shall only become binding for us upon our acceptance.
+This can be declared by us either in writing (e.g. by written order confirmation) or in text form (e.g. by e-mail).

 § 3 Delivery Period and Delay in Delivery